skelz0r/skelz0r.github.io/source/_posts/2013-12-21-simulate-network-latency-in-capybara-tests.markdown

 });
 ```

-However, **our test does not pass**, the request was already performed
+However, **the test does not pass**, request has already been performed
-when the test evaluated the dom : our spin is not visible at this
+when the test evaluates the dom : the spin is not visible at this
-moment (and if it's not the case for you, this bevahiour can be random).
+moment.
+The worst part is that that failure occurs on a random basis.

 `alias_method` to the rescue!